 Dear Future College Students

-In this open letter to the Class of 2018, ACTA's program officer for curricular reform shares his thoughts and recommendations for choosing a school and pursuing a meaningful education.
+In this open letter to the Class of 2018, ACTA's former program officer for curricular reform shares his thoughts and recommendations for choosing a school and pursuing a meaningful education.

 The Foundation for Individual Rights in Education (FIRE) is dedicated to defending "individual rights at America's colleges and univeristies."
 These rights include "freedom of speech, legal equality, due process, religious liberty, and sanctity of conscience."
 FIRE publishes a yearly "Spotlight on Speech Codes," which publicizes speech restrictions at hundreds of institutions of higher education.
 This year, ACTA is partnering with FIRE to publicize the danger of restrictive speech codes on college campuses.
 For every school evaluated by FIRE, you will find FIRE's "Spotlight" ranking alongside its What Will They Learn?™ grade.